Online application is now open

 • The document stating the presence or absence of a criminal record.

-• 075у medical certificate (for Kazakhstani candidates) or a similar medical certificate with indication of general health or other documents as requested by the University (for international candidates).
+• 075у medical certificate (for Kazakhstani applicants) or a similar medical certificate with indication of general health or other documents as requested by the University (for international applicants).

 • Notarized scanned copy of the applicant’s identity card (with notarized English translation) or passport.